 Vermont Law School will continue with mostly virtual classes during the spring semester, however limited on-campus classes and access to campus services will be offered.
 For information on campus access, health and safety protocols, and testing requirements please visit vermontlaw.edu/covid19.

-As someone who enjoys kayaking and practicing yogaon a standup paddleboard, Margaux Valenti’s passion for clean waterways has a personal dimension.
+As someone who enjoys kayaking and practicing yogaon a standup paddleboard, Margaux Valenti’s passion

 The Buffalo River alone gives her plenty to work